Eenrics/git-fem/README.md

 - Then we will need to repeat `git bisect bad` or `git bisect good` until we find the commit that introduced the bug.
 - `git bisect reset` will reset the bisect.
 - `git bisect run <command>` will run a command to find the commit that introduced the bug.

+# Git Revert, Git Reset and Git Restore
+- `git revert <commitish>`: will create a new commit that will undo the changes of the commit.
+It is like putting an antidote to the commit.
+It does not remove the commit from the history but it adds a new commit that will undo the changes.
+- We could have conflicts when reverting a commit.
+We can use `git revert --continue` to continue the revert, `git revert --abort` to abort the revert or `git revert --skip` to skip the commit.